 We all have been the victims of the joy of oversharing on social media, and couples are no exception.
 Couples on social media love updating their followers about their whereabouts and relationship status.
 People who tend to share nitty-gritty about their relationship forget that some moments are best enjoyed in private.
 Many couples tend to share gloomy details about their relationships via cryptic posts and stories.
 Sharing on social media is an unhealthy way to let your partner know about your feelings.
 Instead, having an open, heart-to-heart conversation can help you arrive at the table.

 3. Leaves No Scope For Quality Time

 Social media addiction has become a boiling issue between couples.
 Most couples tend to prioritize their social media presence over their current moment.
-Due to this, couples find it difficult to make time for each other.
+Due to these virtual interactions, couples find it difficult to make time for each other.
 They might minimize talking and miss out on creating real memories, which ultimately fades away communication and togetherness between them.

 4. Encourages Lethal Validation

 Social media might plant deceptive ideas of relationships in the minds of the youth.
 It has become a key factor for low intimacy in relationships.
 Couples go the extra mile to validate their relationships through social media posts.
 This might bring couples to question if their love is only for social media or does it exist outside it?
 Overuse of social media can drain out intimacy and love in the pursuit of seeking validation from your partner or the virtual world.